sankethkaruturi/sankethkaruturi/README.md

 🏫 [__Oregon State University (School of Electrical Engineering and Computer Science)__](https://engineering.asu.edu) - *Masters in Computer Science*

-I pursued a [Master's in Computer Science] at Oregon State University.
+I pursued a Master's degree in Computer Science at Oregon State University.
 It was a great experience where I had a solid understanding of working with machine learning and deep learning principles and paradigms.
 Furthermore, I was also involved in a project where we as a team had to build an Deep Neural Network in real time.
 It was a great experience where I learned deep learning principles and learned to work in sprints for a different set of tasks respectively.
 Furthermore, I also completed the data structures and analysis of algorithms course which allowed me to understand the time complexity of various algorithms which was also influential in my understanding of machine learning algorithms respectively.

 <hr style="border:0.01px solid blue">

-## 🏅🎖 My List of Certifications

 ## 🎬🔚 Summary